 Damages are losses you experience as a result of the negligent behaviors.
 For example, if a person rear ends your vehicle while texting and you must attend physical therapy for a period of weeks or months, medical bills can be included in damages, as can money lost because you’re unable to work.
 Damages can also be punitive, meaning they serve as a punishment for the careless actions.

-Here at Martinez, Hart, Thompson, and Sanchez P.C., we use our immense experience to help you navigate negligence claims against careless parties.
+Here at Martinez, Hart, Sanchez & Romero, P.C., we use our immense experience to help you navigate negligence claims against careless parties.
 Our personal injury attorneys will assess your lawsuit from every possible angle.
 From there, we’ll develop a solid legal strategy that gets results.